zwang695/alexa-skills-list/README.md

 *Alexa, ask Santa where is he?*

-Keep track of Santa on Christmas eve, find out if you?re on the nice list, and hear fun facts with Santa?s Helper.
-Just ask ?Alexa, ask Santa, where are you?"
+Keep track of Santa on Christmas eve, find out if you’re on the nice list, and hear fun facts with Santa’s Helper.
+Just ask “Alexa, ask Santa, where are you?"

 ***